Postal codes in Russia

 Russian Post has a system of postal codes (почтовый индекс, pochtovyy indeks) based on the federal subject a place is located in.
-Each postal code consists of six digits with first three referring to the federal subject or the administrative division with special status.
+The current six-digit postcode system came into public use in the USSR in 1971, when automatic sorting by postcode began.
+To simplify automatic recognition of postal codes, envelopes were printed with a preprinted nine-segment outline for each digit, which the sender could fill in, although this was not necessary and the postal code could also be written by hand.
+Each postal code consists of six digits, with the first three referring to the federal subject or the administrative division with special status.
 Some larger subjects have multiple three-digit prefixes.
 For instance, Moscow's postal codes fall in the range 101–129.
+The code usually identifies the post office.

 Larger cities/towns have a "pochtamt" (почтамт, from German Postamt), or a main post office, which is assigned the main postal code for the city.
 For instance Moscow's pochtamt has a postal code of 101000.
 One street in a big city can have several postal codes; for instance, in Saint Petersburg (with postal codes falling in the range 190–199), Kirochnaya Street has the following postal codes: 191028, 191123, 191124, 191015, 191014, which are based on house numbers.

 Russian postcodes: Upper image: preprinted at the bottom left corner of the envelope are six nine-segment grids to be filled with the six digits of the postal code.
 Bottom image: samples of each digit in the grid format.

-Post codes in Russia are six digits long.
-To assist in their machine reading, envelopes are printed with a nine-segment outline for each digit, which the sender fills in.
-However, this is not necessary and the postal code can be written by hand as in any other country.
-The code usually identifies the post office.

 Post codes in Russia are fully compatible and non-overlapping with postal codes in Belarus.

-In 2014, some areas of Ukraine under Russian administration were assigned Russian postal codes in the range 295–299, adding an initial 2 to the existing Ukrainian five-digit codes.
+In 2014, after the occupation of Crimea by Russia some areas of Ukraine were assigned Russian postal codes in the range 295–299, adding an initial 2 to the existing Ukrainian five-digit codes.